 - Turn on your Nvidia Shield and open the Google Play Store

 - Use the search function to find Kodi.
-It should be the first result, and the developer is the XBMC Foundation.
-Select the app
+It should be the first result, and the developer is the XBMC Foundation

-- On the app page, click Install to download and install Kodi on your Nvidia Shield.
-Accept the permissions when prompted.
+- Select the app and click Install to download and install Kodi on your Nvidia Shield.
+Accept the permissions when prompted

 - Continue through the preliminary setup, and start using Kodi!